A 5 minute read by Allie Blinder, Social Media Manager & Conor Fry, Performance Analyst

 C: I think people like Instagram because it’s a form of validation.
 There’s such an emphasis on the number of likes people get, it’s almost a form of currency to some people.
-Back in college there was a guy in our friend group that was obsessed with his Instagram.
-He sent a message in our group chat asking if we had all liked his photo yet so that he could get to 100 likes…..ARE YOU KIDDING ME!
-It’s that type of mentality that I think turns people off from Instagram.
+Back in college there was a guy in our friend group who was obsessed with his Instagram.
+He sent a message in our group chat asking if we had all liked his photo yet so he could get to 100 likes…..ARE YOU KIDDING ME!
+It’s that type of mentality that turns people off from Instagram.
 But hey, like the social media guru said before, it just comes down to personal preference.
 If you like being able to communicate with the masses then Instagram’s for you.
 If you like a more personal touch, then Snapchat is for you.

-Allie’s right though, Snapchat maps is real creepy.
+Allie’s right though, Snapchat maps is really creepy.
 But isn’t every social media a little creepy?
 I mean Facebook (who owns Instagram) tracks everything on you plus the kitchen sink.
 (Pro tip: close your social media apps if you don’t want to be tracked when you’re not using them.)

 Pro/Con your app for me